aut0maticjack/lazyweb/RetroPie-DOSBox-OMF2097.md

 I tried with the RetroPie 4.0.0 beta2 image, and with RetroPie 3.8.1 image with the 4.0.0-dev setup script.

-On a Pi 1 this ran too slow, even with all the sound and graphics settings turned down.
-On a Pi 3 this ran so fast I had to restrict DOSBox's speed settings as detailed below.
+On a Pi 1 (overclocked to 900/450/450/2) this ran too slow, even with all the sound and graphics settings turned down.
+The Pi 1 can only manage about 3000 DOSBox cycles effectively which isn't enough to play this smoothly.

+On a Pi 3 (no overclock) this ran so fast I had to restrict DOSBox's speed settings to 10000 cycles.
+It runs really well!

 ### Install DOSBox